cadunass/starred-issue-finder/README.md

 This project helps developers discover contribution opportunities by scanning their starred repositories for issues, making it easy to find new ways to contribute to open-source projects you care about.

+## 💡 **Why This Tool?**

+When you star a repository on GitHub, you're showing interest in that project.
+But finding good entry points to contribute can be challenging.
+This tool solves that by:

+- 🎯 **Focusing on projects you already like** - Only searches your starred repositories
+- 🚀 **Finding beginner-friendly issues** - Defaults to "good first issue" labels
+- ⚡ **Saving time** - No more manually browsing through dozens of repositories
+- 🔍 **Discovering opportunities** - Uncover contribution chances you might have missed

 [![npm version](https://badge.fury.io/js/starred-issue-finder.svg)](https://badge.fury.io/js/starred-issue-finder)
 [![Node.js CI](https://github.com/cadunass/starred-issue-finder/actions/workflows/ci.yml/badge.svg)](https://github.com/cadunass/starred-issue-finder/actions/workflows/ci.yml)